rhylanbolt/developerdocs/README.md

 </section>
 <section id="ecommerce-inventory" class="doc-section">
 <h1>E-commerce Inventory</h1>
-<p>This document details the data formats for preparing your e-commerce product catalog for Opti-X.</p>
+<p>This document details the data formats for preparing your e-commerce product catalog for Personalize.</p>
 <h2>Overview</h2>
-<p>E-commerce inventory provides Opti-X with your product catalog data.
-Opti-X uses this data to generate personalized product recommendations across your website, app, and marketing channels.</p>
+<p>E-commerce inventory provides Personalize with your product catalog data.
+Personalize uses this data to generate personalized product recommendations across your website, app, and marketing channels.</p>
 <h3>Why This Matters</h3>
 <p>Your product inventory is the foundation of all recommendations.
-Complete and accurate inventory data enables Opti-X to:</p>
+Complete and accurate inventory data enables Personalize to:</p>
 <ul>
 <li>Match shoppers with products they are likely to purchase</li>
 <li>Filter products by availability, price, and category</li>